 - the compatibility of the investment with national industrial, economic and cultural policies, taking into consideration industrial, economic and cultural policy objectives enunciated by the government or legislature of any province likely to be significantly affected by the investment; and

-In making an assessment under the net benefit test, the Minister will consider the investor's plans for the Canadian business and proposed undertakings (i.e., legally enforceable commitments from the investor to the Canadian government), and may also consider representations made by other federal departments and agencies, any provinces likely to be significantly affected by the investment, and the Competition Bureau.36
+In making an assessment under the net benefit test, the Minister will consider the investor's plans for the Canadian business and proposed undertakings (i.e., legally enforceable commitments from the investor to the Canadian government), and may also consider representations made by other federal departments and agencies, any provinces likely to be significantly affected by the investment, and the Competition Bureau.34

-Although not mandatory under the ICA, in practice, the Minister requires undertakings from the investor regarding the acquired Canadian business in virtually all reviewable transactions.
-The undertakings usually have a term of three years and address matters such as employment levels in Canada, Canadian participation in management and the board of directors, production targets, research and development, future capital expenditures and charitable contributions.
+Undertakings, which are typically required as a condition of approval, usually have a term of three years and address matters such as employment levels in Canada, Canadian participation in management and the board of directors, production targets, research and development, future capital expenditures and charitable contributions.

-ii National security reviews
+National security reviews

 - potential effects of the investment on Canada's defence capabilities and interests;